Carboxypeptidase A1

 Carboxypeptidase A1 is an enzyme that in humans is encoded by the CPA1 gene.
+This protein functions as a digestive enzyme which is secreted (in inactive form) into pancreatic juice by the acinar cells of the pancreas.

 Three different forms of human pancreatic procarboxypeptidase A have been isolated.
-The A1 and A2 forms are monomeric proteins with different biochemical properties.
+The CPA1 and CPA2 forms are monomeric proteins with different biochemical properties.
 Carboxypeptidase A1 is a monomeric pancreatic exopeptidase.
 It is involved in zymogen inhibition.